feliciatiffany03/Heart-Disease-Risk-Analysis-r/README.md

 ## 🔎 Exploratory Data Analysis

-The analysis focuses on several major factors associated with heart disease.

-### 1. Cholesterol
+### Cholesterol

-Patients were categorized into:
+Cholesterol levels were categorized into:

-- **Normal:** cholesterol below 200 mg/dL
+- **Normal:** below 200 mg/dL
 - **At Risk:** 200–239 mg/dL
 - **High:** above 240 mg/dL

-The analysis shows that the high-cholesterol group contains a larger number of patients with heart disease compared with patients without heart disease.
+The analysis found that the high-cholesterol group contained a larger number of patients with heart disease compared with patients without heart disease.

----

-### 2. Blood Pressure
+### Blood Pressure

 Resting blood pressure was categorized into: